yzharold/bigPint/README.md

 # bigPint

+**Vignette:**

+We plan to have a step-by-step vignette published soon on this website, as well as case examples using public RNA-seq datasets demonstrating why these plotting tools are useful.

 **Motivation:**

 It is important to plot subsets of variables in order to examine variable associations in a dataset.
 Traditional modeling approaches without plotting the data are problematic because models are replete with assumptions that they alone cannot call into question.
 By plotting the data, analysts can improve modeling; they can iterate between visualizations and modeling to enhance the models based on feedback from the visuals.